nquu/nquu/README.md

 # hey there

-i'm nqu aka ayoub — a student who's constantly looking for challenges in the world of development, malware, and data analysis.
+i'm nqu — a current student who's constantly looking for challenges in the world of development, malware, and data analysis.

 ## about me